Cardiovascular disease: Epidemiology

 Cardiovascular diseases are the leading cause of death worldwide and in all regions except Africa.
-In 2008, 30% of all global death was attributed to cardiovascular diseases.
-Death caused by cardiovascular diseases are also higher in low- and middle-income countries as over 80% of all global deaths caused by cardiovascular diseases occurred in those countries.
+In 2008, 30% of all global deaths were attributed to cardiovascular diseases.
+Deaths caused by cardiovascular diseases are also higher in low- and middle-income countries, as over 80% of all global deaths caused by cardiovascular diseases occurred in those countries.
 It is also estimated that by 2030, over 23 million people will die from cardiovascular diseases each year.

-It is estimated that 60% of the world's cardiovascular disease burden will occur in the South Asian subcontinent despite only accounting for 20% of the world's population.
-This may be secondary to a combination of genetic predisposition and environmental factors.
+According to the Indian Heart Association, an estimated 60% of the world's cardiovascular disease burden will occur in the South Asian subcontinent despite the region accounting for only 20% of the world's population.
 Organizations such as the Indian Heart Association are working with the World Heart Federation to raise awareness about this issue.

 Research

 There is evidence that cardiovascular disease existed in pre-history, and research into cardiovascular disease dates from at least the 18th century.
 The causes, prevention, and/or treatment of all forms of cardiovascular disease remain active fields of biomedical research, with hundreds of scientific studies being published on a weekly basis.

 Recent areas of research include the link between inflammation and atherosclerosis the potential for novel therapeutic interventions, and the genetics of coronary heart disease.